OsioLabs/emphandbook/01who_we_are/02values.md

 **Build trust**

 We build trust through openness, respect, and forgiveness.
-We treat people like adults and genuinely care for them, whether they are part of our team, our customer, or part of the wider world.
+We treat people like equals and genuinely care for them, whether they are part of our team, our customer, or part of the wider world.
 We take promises seriously and deliver on them both internally and externally.
 We value our distributed work environment, and we trust our colleagues to make the best use of that flexibility to cultivate the best life balance for them.

 Some examples of this value in action are: